 UTSA’s Mathematics Program

-At UTSA you can earn a Mathematics degree with a concentration in either Mathematics or General Mathematical Studies.
-The Mathematics concentration will teach you how to provide technical support and conduct research for high-technology industries, government and private companies.
-The General Mathematical Studies concentration will help you obtain a state certification to teach mathematics in either middle and high school.
-Both concentrations will teach you how to apply theories and techniques to solve practical problems and can serve as a stepping stone to graduate school and becoming a professional mathematician.
-Concentrations are declared after you’ve been admitted and have met with your academic advisor.
+At UTSA you can earn a Mathematics degree in either Mathematics or Mathematics for Teaching Studies.
+Mathematics will teach you how to provide technical support and conduct research for high-technology industries, government and private companies.
+The Mathematics for Teaching Studies will help you obtain a state certification to teach mathematics in either middle and high school.
+Both degrees will teach you how to apply theories and techniques to solve practical problems and can serve as a stepping stone to graduate school and becoming a professional mathematician.

 Careers in Mathematics

 Mathematics and its related career pathways are currently in higher demand than average in San Antonio in the 2018-19 financial year.
 US States/Regions with high demand for related jobs include Boston, MA, San Francisco, CA and Washington D.C.
 More than 144,000 Mathematics-related job opportunities existed nationwide in 2018-19.

 UTSA’s University Career Center offers several resources to help students identify and develop the global skills necessary to successfully pursue and achieve lifelong career goals.

 Industries for Mathematics Graduates